4Clover4/lxlhly/Apply for IES.md

 - **Start Your Application**:
   Once you feel confident, begin preparing your Expression of Interest (EOI) and necessary documents for submission.

 # Step 4.
 Submit Expression of Interest (EOI)

 ### **Definition of EOI**
+EOI stands for Expression of Interest.
+It is the way to become a Permanent Residency in Canada.
+This process is a ranking system.
+This pathway comes under the **Skilled Worker Stream** and **International Education Stream** and the Procedure for **Business Investor Steam** slightly is different for applying for an EOI.

+EOI is a online profile rather than a application.
+Submission of EOI is the initial step under Manitoba Provincial Nominee Program (MNNP) for immigration and because of it is a ranking system, it uses points based on the factors like education, work experience, language proficiency, age, adaptability, risk assessment.

+# Step 4.
+Submit Expression of Interest (EOI)

+### **Definition of EOI**